20telecom/heqet/IN1CLICK_README.md

-# IN1CLICK — FreePBX 17 on Debian 12 [1.1.0]
+# IN1CLICK — FreePBX 17 on Debian 12

-## Version Update
+# Version Update

-From 1.0.2 to 1.1.0 on 11th February 2026 by kierknoby
+From 1.0.1 to 1.2.0 on 2nd March 2026 21:00 GMT by kierknoby

-- Further improvements to mirror logic and user prompts.
-- Documentation and output clarified.
+Major update adding Heqet ISO support, live mirror monitoring via mirrors.in1.click, Debian 13 prevention, APT lock handling, and numerous hardening improvements.
+See changelog below.

 ---

 ## Overview

 **IN1CLICK** is a streamlined, automated installer script for setting up FreePBX 17 on Debian 12.
 Developed by 20tele.com, the script simplifies the process by automating all necessary checks, system preparation, package installation, and post-install tasks.
-It leaves a clean system ready for FreePBX use.

 ---